Moduli of $p$-adic representations of a profinite group: Introduction

+The proof that the above formula defines a functor which is representable by a $\bQ_p$-analytic space will occupy the first part of \S 2.
+Our proof is inspired by the complex case, see \cite{Simpson_Non_abelian_HT_II}.

+Nonetheless, the fact that we have to keep track of both the profinite and $\bQ_p$-analytic topologies on $\pi_1^\et(X)$ and $\GLn(A)$, respectively, renders our arguments considerably more involved.
+We will exploit, at length, the fact that the $ \bQ_p$-analytic topology on the group $\anGLn(A)$, $A \in \Afd_{\bQ_p}$, admits a natural description in terms of ind-pro objects.
+Indeed, the pro-structure arises from the choice of a formal model $A_0$ for $A$.
+The ind-structure is induced by the formula,

-of topological algebras.
-Moreover, thanks to the formula \eqref{first} it is clear that $\LocSysfr(X)$ admits a canonical action of the $k$-analytic general linear group $\anGLn$, given by conjugation.
-The rest of \S 2 is devoted to present the theory of $k$-analytic stacks and to show that $\LocSys(X)$ can be identified with the $k$-analytic stack obtained by ''quotientening'' $\LocSysfr(X) $ by $\anGLn$.
-We observe that $k$-analytic stacks are the $k$-analytic analogues of Artin stacks in algebraic geometry.
+The second half of \S 2 is devoted to present the theory of $\bQ_p$-analytic stacks and show that $\LocSys(X)$ can be identified with the $\bQ_p$-analytic stack quotient of $\LocSysfr(X) $, under the conjugation action of $\anGLn$.